diwise/.github/profile/README.md

 ### Contribute

 Diwise is an open source project and we welcome contributions.
-Our contribution guidelines are forthcoming.
+If you have a great idea that you believe would improve or complement Diwise, feel free to submit it as a feature request using our template on GitHub.
+The easiest way to do this is by following this link.
+Create [feature request](https://github.com/diwise/diwise/issues/new?template=feature_request.md).

 ### Documentation